 To be honest, I’m truly fed up with revising knowledge before an interview, especially object detection algorithms like SSD and YOLO.
-Every time I prepare for an interview in computer vision, I read about these two architectures and I can’t tell the exact differences between them.
-So today, I decide to put an end to this, so that I can move on with a smile :).
+Every time I prepare for an interview in computer vision, I read about these two architectures and I still can’t articulate the exact differences between them.
+So today, I decided to put an end to this, so that I can move on with a smile.

 Since there are many versions of YOLO, I will choose YOLOv1 and YOLOv3 to talk about.
 And I focus only on 2 aspects: architecture input/output and loss function.

-You may wonder why I priotize this the most (indicated by the section order).
-Well, as a machine learning engineer, I care less and less to training paradigm details.
-I only care about how the architecture tackles with the problem that I have at hand and learning about input/output is the perfect way for me to grasp the idea of what the heck this model is doing.
+You may wonder why I prioritize this the most (indicated by the section order).
+Well, as a machine learning engineer, I care less and less about training-paradigm details.
+I only care about how the architecture tackles the problem that I have at hand, and learning about input/output is the perfect way for me to grasp what the heck this model is doing.

-Both YOLO and SSD take a 4D tensor (with batch dimension) during training and 3D tensor during inference.
-For the sake of simplicity, I assume that the model take a tensor of (C * H * W) as input.
+Both YOLO and SSD take a 4D tensor (with batch dimension) during training and a 3D tensor during inference.
+For the sake of simplicity, I assume that the model takes a tensor of shape (C * H * W) as input.
 That’s the easy part; almost every computer vision model does that.
 What about the output?

 Say for example, at Conv4_3, the output is 38×38×4×(c+4).